 The diet has reportedly produced weight loss in all study subjects with one showing a 1.5kg reduction in visceral fat in less than a week.
 In addition to reductions in blood pressure, Plant Based News were also informed of dramatic improvements in blood sugar control (with one patient showing a 4.5 mmol/L drop in blood sugar in 4 days).

-According to founders David Hickman and Zuzana Plevova, initial pilot study results were so impressive that, when presented to Dr. Martinka, he jumped at the opportunity to conduct a larger study on 100 people, which started two weeks ago, to assess the effects of the new diet on type 2 diabetics.
+According to founders David Hickman and Zuzana Plevova, initial pilot study results were so impressive that, when presented to Dr. Martinka, he jumped at the opportunity to conduct a larger study on 100 people, which started several weeks ago, to assess the effects of the new diet on type 2 diabetics.

 “I am really excited that the NFI diet was introduced and started at NEDU.
 I am convinced that it will bring a lot of benefits to our patients.
 We are continuing to recruit patients at the moment and are looking forward to reaching the 100 patient target trial in the coming weeks” Dr. Martinka told Plant Based News.

 The Natural Food Interaction diet is a whole food, plant-based approach that goes one step further, says co-founder and biomedical scientist Plevova, by creating a personalized diet plan based on mixing and matching different plant foods in combinations that are said to provide powerful physiological effects.
 “We have looked at the interactions of specific foods that help the body attack the lipid saturation, or accumulation of fat found in the cells of people with diabetes.”